sonic2kk/steamtinkerlaunch/README.md

 Vortex uses 2 main [Deployment_Methods]:(https://wiki.nexusmods.com/index.php/Deployment_Methods) to enable Mods for the managed games.
 "Hardlink Deployment" and "Symlink Deployment".
 Symlink Deployment doesn't work under wine, so Hardlink is required (and automatically set for every game from **stl**, although it is default anyway)
 Those "Hardlinks" only work if the "Staging directory" is on the same partition as the game (yes the same physical partition, not the same "windows drive in wine).
-As Steam Library directories can be on multiple paritions a "Staging directory" is required for every one of them.
+As Steam Library directories can be on multiple partitions a "Staging directory" is required for every one of them.

 ###### Automated (zeroconf) `VORTEXSTAGES` configuration
 When you start a game **stl** will parse on which mount point it actually lies.